-The Chief Executive Department is anticipating an underspend of £681k for the year.
-There are overspends on Land Charges income and some efficiencies within People Management that have yet to be achieved.
-This is offset by net underspends on Member pay and travelling, Industrial Premises income and staffing savings from vacant posts across the department.
+The Chief Executive Department is anticipating an underspend of £778k for the year.
+There are overspends on Land Charges income, Provision Markets income and some efficiencies within People Management that have yet to be achieved.
+This is offset by net underspends on Member pay and travelling, Property Design projected income, Industrial Premises and Commercial Property income, utilities costs and staffing savings from vacant posts across the department.